Key Takeaways

 Comparing Medicaid and Medicare for nursing homes

 Medicaid and Medicare differ when it comes to long-term care coverage.
-For those eligible, Medicaid pays 100% of care received at a Medicaid-certified nursing facility.
-There is no time limit on the length of a covered stay.
+For those eligible, Medicaid pays 100% of care received at a Medicaid-certified nursing facility—but many people will need to contribute most of their income to the cost of their care. here is no time limit on the length of a covered stay.

 Original Medicare, on the other hand, does not cover any type of long-term care whether in a nursing home, assisted living, or at home.
 It only covers up to 100 days of care in a skilled nursing facility for eligible beneficiaries in a single benefit period.
 Although you'll pay nothing out of pocket for days 1-20, a daily copayment will apply for subsequent days.
 Stays longer than 100 days must be paid for through other means.